insightsengineering/random.cdisc.data/README.md

 ## Acknowledgment

-This package is a result of a joint effords by many developers and stakeholders.
+This package is a result of a joint efforts by many developers and stakeholders.
 We would like to thank everyone who contributed so far!